A 300-person company says they cut $300K in SaaS costs. Let’s check the math.

 What are the hidden costs of replacing SaaS tools?

-Then there’s the carrying cost.
-SaaStr puts a number on this that rarely shows up in the savings threads: 30-60 minutes of daily maintenance per production app at scale, though the load consolidates when one team runs the whole portfolio.
-SaaStr maintains its own 12 internally-built apps in about an hour a day.
-5 Source 5 SaaStr, 2026.
-“Scaled production (thousands+ of users): 30-60 minutes daily minimum.”
-SaaStr runs 12+ internally-built apps, used 800K+ times, in about an hour of maintenance a day.
-Replace five SaaS tools and you’re looking at anywhere from five to 25 hours a week in upkeep, depending on how much of that work consolidates.
-At the top end, that’s half a full-time employee doing nothing but keeping your replacements running.
+Then the carrying cost.
+SaaStr puts a number on this that rarely shows up in the savings threads: 30-60 minutes of daily maintenance per production app built with AI coding tools.
+4 Source 4 SaaStr, 2026.
+30-60 minutes daily maintenance per production app.
+SaaStr runs 12+ internally-built apps used 800K+ times.
+Replace five SaaS tools and you’re suddenly looking at 25 hours per week in upkeep.
+That’s half a full-time employee doing nothing but keeping your replacements running.

 Year 1 of a self-built stack often costs more than Year 1 of SaaS.
 The savings compound from Year 2 onwards.
-Over five years the math is decisive, with the scope stated plainly: for a full-suite escape, counting the build, platform fees, agency retainers, and internal admin time, roughly $195K on a modern stack versus about $1,025K on the legacy platform.
-6 Source 6 See Lynton’s detailed TCO breakdown in “The Real Cost of HubSpot” for the full five-year, full-suite cost model: build, platform fees, agency retainers, and internal admin time.
+Over five years, the math is decisive: roughly $195K on a modern stack versus about $1,025K on a legacy platform.
+6 Source 6 See Lynton’s detailed TCO breakdown in “The Real Cost of HubSpot” for the full five-year cost model.
 That’s $830K saved.
 But the person posting the savings screenshot at Month 3 hasn’t lived through the Month 6 edge case that breaks their workflow automation at 2 AM.

 The categories that bleed the most

 Not all SaaS is equally ripe for replacement.
-The Retool data is specific about where the pressure is concentrated: companies are targeting the tools where they’ve been most obviously overpaying.
+The Retool data is specific about where the money is going: companies are replacing the tools where they’ve been most obviously overpaying.

-Workflow automation tops the replacement-pressure list, named by 35% of teams.
-Internal admin dashboards follow at 33%, with BI tools close behind at 29%.
-These are categories where a $50/month tool often did work that a custom-built alternative handles in a fraction of the code.
+- Workflow automation is the most-replaced category.
+A $50/month tool often did work a custom-built alternative now handles in a fraction of the code.

 The categories that aren’t moving tell you something too.
-Core ERP and accounting systems don’t make the list.
+Core ERP and accounting systems sit essentially untouched.
 Nobody is claiming they vibe-coded a replacement for their general ledger.
 The SaaS replacement wave has real boundaries, and recognizing them is the difference between a strategic migration and a reckless one.

 What mid-market companies are actually doing is a selective teardown.
 Rip out the commodity layer (workflow tools, admin dashboards, basic CRM) where SaaS premiums were always hard to justify.
 Keep the core systems where switching costs are genuinely high and failure modes are genuinely expensive.